|

 • You might be a resource person for a teacher and count those hours as tutoring others.

-Leadership in Multicultural Tutoring, Educ 597I, does 10 hrs. of self-tutoring.
+Leadership in Multicultural Tutoring, Education 557 students do 10 hrs. of self-tutoring in the semester.

-• You have the materials and the place to do the weekly practice.
+You must have materials and a place to do the weekly practice.

-• Viewing/hearing videos and podcasts as learning resources;
+• VIEWING videos or HEARING podcasts for learning resources;

-The class format is small group interactive workshops and whole class experiences and a site meeting, a small group conversation with course site coordinators discussing learning in weekly tutoring of others and self-tutoring.
+The class format is small group interactive workshops, whole class experiences and site meetings, small group conversation with course site coordinators discussing weekly learning and progression of tutoring self and tutoring others.

 Robert Maloy